Shivankkumar09/Assignment_Hypergro/README.md

 - [Package.json Dependencies](#packagejson-dependencies)

 ## Project Overview
-**Hypergro Assignment Forms** is a dynamic, interactive form builder application built with **React Remix** and **TypeScript**.
+**FormCrafter** is a dynamic, interactive form builder application built with **React Remix** and **TypeScript**.
 It enables users to build customizable forms using a drag-and-drop interface with various field types and live preview functionality.
 This project was developed as an assignment to demonstrate advanced frontend architecture, state management, design thinking, and the ability to build scalable, interactive user interfaces.
 🔗 **Live Demo:** [https://assignment-hypergro-kwd8-6n3ldcp9s-shivanks-projects-43c26258.vercel.app/](https://assignment-hypergro-kwd8-6n3ldcp9s-shivanks-projects-43c26258.vercel.app/)